ibm-cloud-docs/containers/cs_versions_130.md

 - Applies to VPC clusters only.
 Classic clusters are not impacted.

 - Does not affect existing clusters.
-Existing clusters in your VPC will continue to function as they do today.
+Existing clusters in your VPC continue to function as they do today.

 - Applies only to {{site.data.keyword.containerlong_notm}} clusters newly provisioned at version 1.30.
 The security group configurations for existing {{site.data.keyword.containerlong_notm}} clusters that are upgraded to version 1.30, including any customizations you've made, are not changed.